-Most recently, Christopher Shipman is co-author with Vincent Cellucci of A Ship on the Line (Unlikely Books), co-author with Brett Evans of T. Rex Parade (Lavender Ink), and author of a chapbook of short prose pieces, The Movie My Murderer Makes (The Cupboard).
-His poems and prose appear in journals such as Cimarron Review, PANK, and Salt Hill, among many others.
-Shipman's poem, "The Three-Year Crossing," was a winner of the 2015 Motionpoems Big Bridges prize, judged by Alice Quinn.
-Shipman lives in New Orleans with his wife and daughter and teaches English and creative writing at St. Martin’s Episcopal School.
+Christopher Shipman is author or co-author of six books and four chapbooks.
+Most recently, Shipman is author of The Movie My Murderer Makes: Season II (forthcoming from The Cupboard) and, with Brett Evans, Keats is Not the Problem (forthcoming from Lavender Ink).
+His work appears in journals such as Cimarron Review, PANK, and Salt Hill, among many others.
+His poem, "The Three-Year Crossing," was a winner of the 2015 Motionpoems Big Bridges prize, judged by Alice Quinn.
+Shipman lives in New Orleans where he teaches English and creative writing to high school kids.

 I wonder if what I’m seeing is only my silence